andrijamicic/bash-cache-warmer/README.md

-# varnish-cache-warmer
+# bash-cache-warmer

-This is a bash script that uses curl to warm up Varnish by targeting the sitemap.xml of the website
+This is a bash script that uses curl to warm up cache by targeting the sitemap.xml of the website

 ## Requirements